 How about the old cliché ‘flying by the seat of your pants’?

-Now there’s a time and a place for unplanned, spur-of-the-moment action, however it should not be the main approach to your marketing.
+There’s a time and a place for unplanned, spur-of-the-moment action.
+However, it should not be the primary approach to your marketing.
 Lack of a solid marketing plan and/or the lack of discipline to follow it are typically the driving forces behind this problem.

-So let’s be honest now, are you guilty of using any of these ‘marketing recipes for failure‘?
+So let’s be honest now, are you guilty of using these ‘marketing recipes for failure‘?

 I admit it; I had been guilty in the past and have learned some hard lessons because of it.